🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Layered look: Drape a simple garland over the top or hang a mini wreath from ribbon.

-• Go oversized: Bigger mirrors feel luxe and visually expand small entryways, FYI.
+• Go oversized: Bigger mirrors feel luxe and visually expand small entryways.

 8. Winter Wreaths That Aren’t Just for December